 Express Train Ride from Luodong to Taipei

 Today, we would bid farewell to Luodong and head to Taipei.
 To make sure we get our express train tickets, we’d bought it the night before (NT238 per pax).
-Yes, lessons learnt and we no longer dared to use local trains, not even for short journeys.
+Yes, lessons learned and we no longer dared to use local trains, not even for short journeys.

 Related: Goodbye Hualien.
 Hello, Luodong